neeravbhaskarla/Spring-Boot/README.md

 ## Room Services
 This projects uses Postgres and Displays the data of guests and reservations availablity.
 This project uses Thymeleaf for rendering displaying data in HTML pages.

+## Room Services REST
+This project is just applying REST functionalites for exisitng Room Services project